Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 When you are adding certain challenges, it's often necessary to temporarily revert to a continuous schedule until your dog obtains fluency in that specific setting.
 You can then go back to a variable schedule once he has a cue down.

-There are several steps to training a rock solid "stay," but practice makes perfect.
-Some dogs may take a little longer, but all dogs eventually get it once you rehearse the exercise many times.
+As seen, there are several steps to training a rock solid "stay," but practice makes perfect.
+Some dogs may take a little longer (young dogs may struggle and some dogs need to learn better impulse control), but all dogs eventually get it once you rehearse the exercise many times.
 Remember to add the 3D's of dog training to your method and make it a fun and rewarding experience.